EIN-lab/pupillometry-raspi/CODE_OF_CONDUCT.md

-# camera-gui Code of Conduct
+# pupillometry-raspi Code of Conduct

 ## Our Pledge